 You know you're overthinking things when you start wanting to trash all your original plans for New!
 Better!
 Ideas!
-Worrying that you made the wrong call about your reception venue, which florist to hire or how much to spend on photography will only feed your stress even more, making for a never-ending cycle of fear.
+Worrying you made the wrong call about your reception venue, which florist to hire or how much to spend on photography will only feed your stress even more, making for a never-ending cycle of fear.

-5. You procrastinate on the tasks that really need to get done.
+4. You procrastinate on the tasks that really need to get done.

 How to fix it: If your wedding date is looming and the list looks impossible to tackle, start with something fun and easy, like a cake tasting or shopping for your wedding shoes, to get back into the swing of things.
 Having a few small items checked off will make the rest seem more doable.

-6. It stops being fun.
+5. It stops being fun.

-It all comes down to this: If you're focusing more on the negative (like the number of guests who RSVPed "no") than the positive (like the fact that you'll be married at the end of all of this!), something needs to change.
+It all comes down to this: If you're focusing more on the negative (like the number of guests who RSVP'd "no") than the positive (like the fact that you'll be married to the love of your life at the end of all of this), something needs to change.